Youth United For Community Action

 Part 3 - Line 4a

-THE HIGHER LEARNING PROGRAM WAS LAUNCHED IN JUNE 1997 TO SERVE THE GROWING NUMBER OF HIGH SCHOOL AGED YOUTH INVOLVED IN THE FIRE FELLOWSHIP PROGRAM.
+THE HIGHER LEARNING PROGRAM WAS LAUNCHED IN JUNE 1997 TO SERVE THE GROWING NUMBER OF HIGH SCHOOL AGED YOUTH.
 THE HIGHER LEARNING PROGRAM (HL) WAS INITIATED BY HIGH SCHOOL YOUTH IN EAST PALO ALTO TO HELP SUPPORT AND DEVELOP YOUNG PEOPLE AS ACTIVE LEADERS IN THE COMMUNITY.
 AS A RESULT, HL EPA BRINGS HIGH SCHOOL AGED YOUTH TOGETHER IN A HEALTHY AND SAFE ENVIRONMENT WHERE THEY CAN IDENTIFY AND EXPLORE ISSUES AFFECTING THEM AS YOUNG PEOPLE AND AS MEMBERS OF THEIR COMMUNITIES.
 ONCE AN ISSUE HAS BEEN IDENTIFIED, THE YOUTH RESEARCH AND EVALUATE THE ROOT CAUSES OF THE SPECIFIC ISSUE AND DEVELOP/IMPLEMENT ACTION PLANS TO PRODUCTIVELY ADDRESS THIS ISSUE.
+THIS YEAR THERE WERE TWO CAMPAIGNS, A HOUSING JUSTICE CAMPAIGN AND AN ENVIRONMENTAL JUSTICE CAMPAIGN.

 Get More from Intellispect for FreeCreate a free account to get more data, nonprofit salaries, advanced search and more.